Philipbear/msbuddy/docs/datain.rst

 Note that for :class:`msbuddy.base.MetaFeature` class, the ``identifier``, ``mz`` and ``charge`` attributes are required; attributes ``rt``, ``ms1`` and ``ms2`` are optional.
 If they are not provided, ``None`` will be assigned.

 A more complicated example with both MS1 isotope pattern and MS/MS is shown below.
+You can also specify the adduct type.

 .. code-block:: python